gvwilson/thirdbit/fiction/fall-behind/index.md

 She squeezed her shoulders a little less gently than before.
 "If you're that upset,
 just go and see him.
-I'll finish the laundry, and when you get home..."
+I'll finish the laundry, and when you get home…"

 "Mm hm?"